James G. Blaine: Family and childhood

 James Gillespie Blaine was born January 31, 1830, in West Brownsville, Pennsylvania, the third child of Ephraim Lyon Blaine and his wife Maria (Gillespie) Blaine.
 He had two older sisters, Harriet and Margaret.
 Blaine's father was a western Pennsylvania businessman and landowner, and the family lived in relative comfort.
 On his father's side, Blaine was descended from Scotch-Irish settlers who first emigrated to Pennsylvania in 1745.
 His great-grandfather Ephraim Blaine served as a Commissary-General under George Washington in the American Revolutionary War.
 Blaine's mother and her forebears were Irish Catholics who immigrated to Pennsylvania in the 1780s.
 Blaine's parents were married in 1820 in a Catholic ceremony, although Blaine's father remained a Presbyterian.
 Following a common compromise of the era, the Blaines agreed that their daughters would be raised in their mother's Catholic faith while their sons would be brought up in their father's religion.
 James Blaine's cousin, Angela Gillespie, was a nun and founded the American branch of the Sisters of the Holy Cross.
 In politics, Blaine's father supported the Whig Party.

 Blaine's biographers describe his childhood as "harmonious," and note that the boy took an early interest in history and literature.
-At the age of thirteen, Blaine enrolled in his father's alma mater, Washington College (now Washington & Jefferson College), in nearby Washington, Pennsylvania.
+At the age of thirteen, Blaine enrolled in his father's alma mater Washington College, in nearby Washington, Pennsylvania.
 There, he was a member of the Washington Literary Society, one of the college's debating societies.
-Blaine succeeded academically, graduating near the top of his class and delivering the salutatory address in June 1847.
-After graduation, Blaine considered attending Yale Law School, but ultimately decided against it, instead moving west to find a job.
+Blaine graduated near the top of his class and delivered the salutatory address in June 1847.
+Blaine then considered attending Yale Law School, but ultimately decided against it, and moved west to find a job.

 Teacher and publisher

 In 1848, Blaine was hired as a professor of mathematics and ancient languages at the Western Military Institute in Georgetown, Kentucky.
 Although he was only 18 years old and younger than many of his students, Blaine adapted well to his new profession.
 Blaine grew to enjoy life in his adopted state and became an admirer of Kentucky Senator Henry Clay.
 He also made the acquaintance of Harriet Stanwood, a teacher at the nearby Millersburg Female College and native of Maine.
 On June 30, 1850, the two wed.
-Blaine once again considered taking up the study of law, but instead took his new bride to visit his family in Pennsylvania.
+Blaine once again considered the study of law, but instead took his new bride to visit his family in Pennsylvania.
 They next lived with Harriet Blaine's family in Augusta, Maine, for several months, where their first child, Stanwood Blaine, was born in 1851.
 The young family soon moved again, this time to Philadelphia where Blaine took a job at the Pennsylvania Institution for the Instruction of the Blind (now Overbrook School for the Blind) in 1852, teaching science and literature.